Kate H. Choi, Associate Professor

 2016 "Understanding patterns of contraceptive use among never married Mexican American women" (with Erin Hamilton) Demographic Research 34(40): 1129-1160.

-2015 "Asian Mothers and Children's Verbal Development in Australia and the United States" (with A. Hsin and S. McLanahan) Social Science Research 52: 389-407.
+2015 "Asian children's verbal development: A comparison of the United States and Australia" (with Amy Hsin and Sara McLanahan) Social Science Research 52: 389-407.